anna-yefrem/scala-notebook/sfip/ex1.md

 import util.Random
 ```

-8. One way to create random file or directory names is to produce a random `BigInt` and convert it to base 36, yielding a string such as `"qsnvbevtomcj38o06kul"`.
-Poke around Scaladoc to find a way of doing this in Scala.
+<a name="ex8">8.
+One way to create random file or directory names is to produce a random `BigInt` and convert it to base 36, yielding a string such as `"qsnvbevtomcj38o06kul"`.
+Poke around Scaladoc to find a way of doing this in Scala.</a>

 _UNKOWN_